Ethereal8/NeuroScienceProject/README.md

 All the modeling code is located in the `modeling` folder.

 The experimental materials for video and audio are located in the `video_stim` and `audio_stim` folders.

+Run `python modeling/multalternative_ddm.py` to simulate the three-choice modeling process for "dog," "fox," and "None."

+Run `python modeling/multfactor_ddm.py` to simulate the modeling process for Multi-Modal experiment.